ZiggyCreatures/FusionCache/docs/StepByStep.md

 You see, the moment something is not in the cache (or is expired) every request will go to the database: in our example we have **100 concurrent requests** per each product arriving at the same time, so every single one of them would go to the database whereas it would be sufficient for just one of them to go to the database - per product id - and as soon as having the result from the database every other request for the same product id should be satisfied with the same result.

-This is a problem of factory execution coordination, and **FusionCache** wil solve that for us, automatically.
+This is a problem of factory execution coordination, and **FusionCache** will solve that for us, automatically.

 To use FusionCache we simply install the package via the nuget UI (search for the `ZiggyCreatures.FusionCache` package) or via the nuget package manager console: